Peach Salsa with Tomatoes (Sweet, Spicy & Perfect for Summer)

 Prepare lids and bands.
 Wash lids and bands in warm soapy water.
 Lids no longer need boiling water before use.
 Just keep them clean and at room temperature until needed.

 Cook the salsa.
-Bring mixture to boil over medium-high heat, stirring often.
+Bring mixture to a boil over medium-high heat, stirring often.
 Once boiling, reduce heat and simmer for 10 minutes.

 Clean rims & apply lids.
 Wipe rims with a clean cloth dipped in vinegar.
 Place lid on the jar, then screw on the band until fingertip tight.
 Don’t overtighten.